avinashok/TextCategorization/README.rst

 Text Categorization using Machine Learning
 ==========

-Text Categorization(sometimes referred to as Text Classification) is one of the basic & most popular task in [Natural Language Processing(NLP)](https://en.wikipedia.org/wiki/Natural_language_processing).
+Text Categorization(sometimes referred to as Text Classification) is one of the basic & most popular task in `Natural Language Processing(NLP) <https://en.wikipedia.org/wiki/Natural_language_processing>`_.
 There are different approaches available for performing this both Supervised and Unsupervised.

 .. image:: https://upload.wikimedia.org/wikipedia/commons/d/d9/Library-shelves-bibliographies-Graz.jpg
 -----------